jhucsf/fall2022/index.md

 ## News

+* **Oct 5** — [Assignment 3](assign/assign03.html) has been posted.
+There are
+  three milestones, due (respectively) Wed Oct 12, Mon Oct 24, and Mon Oct 31.
+Note that the requirements of MS1 are minimal: you just need to submit a program that compiles and runs, but there is no requirement to implement specific functionality.
 * **Oct 2** — There was a mistake in the answer to question 1.d in the [Exam 1 review solutions](resources/exam1review-solutions.html).
   In the answer to the multiplication part of the question, the